- 1 cup almond flour (or buckwheat flour)

 Check out this sampling of the recipes you’ll find in the Fat-Burning Chef Cookbook…

-The total value of all the Cookbooks and bonuses is $267, but since it’s the holidays we’ve slashed the price and are knocking an extra 20% off when you enter this promo code at checkout: HOLIDAYS
+And since it’s the holidays we’ve slashed the price and are knocking an extra 20% off when you enter this promo code at checkout: HOLIDAYS

 But hurry!
 This HUGE discount on our holiday bundle will be over soon.